Vilas Research Professor of Slavic Languages and Literature

 Ph.D., University of Kansas, 1977

-Pushkin and his era, modern Russian poetry (esp.
-Khodasevich and Brodsky), Russian cultural mythology, Russian émigré literature, Anglo-American vs. Russian modernism, 20th century Russian/Slavic literary theory, biography.
+Pushkin and his era, modern Russian poetry (especially Khodasevich and Brodsky), Russian cultural mythology, Russian émigré literature, Anglo-American vs. Russian modernism, 20th century Russian/Slavic literary theory, biography.

 UNDERGRADUATE: Intensive Russian, 19th and 20th Century Literature Surveys, Dostoevsky, Tolstoy, Chekov, Solzhenitsyn and the Literature of Dissent, Nabokov's Russian Fiction, Pushkin's Lyric Poetry, Joseph Brodsky, Minor Russian Novels, Masterpieces of Russian Literature (in Russian), Modern Russian Poetry (in Russian)

-GRADUATE: Pushkin, Symbolism, Acmeism/Futurism, Soviet Literature, Nabokov and the Emigré Tradition, Contemporary Russian Poetry, Brodsky and the West (graduate seminar), Pushkin's Evgenii Onegin (graduate seminar), Pushkin's Prose (graduate seminar)
+GRADUATE: Pushkin, Symbolism, Acmeism/Futurism, Soviet Literature, Nabokov and the Emigré Tradition, Contemporary Russian Poetry, Brodsky and the West (graduate seminar), Pushkin's Evgenii Onegin (graduate seminar), Pushkin's Prose (graduate seminar), Brodsky and his Circle (graduate seminar)

 BOOKS & EDITIONS